-Provided that, if the period of such short collection due to the anomalies is not known or cannot be reliably assessed, the period of assessment of such short collection of electricity charges shall be limited to twelve months.
-To assess the duration of voltage missing in R phase, KSEB has downloaded the meter data using the Accucheck meter.
-From the downloaded data it is clear that the R phase voltage missing is continuing from September 2015.
-Regarding the test certificate of Accucheck meter, it is true that the Assistant Engineer could give only the downloaded data, but the recent test certificate of the Accucheck meter, as it was not available with the APTS unit.
+To assess the duration of voltage missing in 'R' phase, KSEB has downloaded the meter data using the Accucheck meter.
+From the downloaded data it is clear that the R phase voltage missing is continuing from 26-12-2014, i.e. almost for 15 months.
+As per the Regulation 152 (3) Para 4, the realisation can be done for a maximum period of 24 months.
+But in this case the consumer was charged only for 12 months.
+Regarding the test certificate of Accucheck meter, it is true that the Assistant Engineer could give only the downloaded data, but not the recent test certificate of the Accucheck meter as it was not available with the APTS unit.